n4nagappan/castlog/README.md

 ```

 Once you pipe your log file stream , you will get a unique url to access your log stream
+You can view the logs from any browser/phone/tablet